This is a ‘Complete Buyer’s Guide’ to help you through the process of buying a new bed and mattress in 2022.

 2. Old mattress removal

-When purchasing a new mattress, it is likely that you will have to dispose of your old one.
 You may want to keep your old mattress (for example in a spare room), but if you want it removed, you have a few options.

 Alternatively, there are a number of mattress removal companies that will collect your old mattress and even recycle it.
 Soft Landing is a popular Australian mattress removal company who focus on an eco-friendly operations model.